Clothing

 The film was released in the U.S. in 1956 as “Godzilla, King of the Monsters.”
 Additional scenes of Raymond Burr playing an American reporter investigating the phenomena were spliced into the original for American audiences, and any direct allusions to the H-bomb were cut.
 Hugely popular in Japan, “Godzilla” was a tremendous hit in the U.S., too.

 In 1955’s “Godzilla’s Counterattack” (“Gojira no gyakushû”), another Godzilla-type monster surfaces, but he’s not alone.
 He’s fighting another irradiated dinosaur, Anguirus, also known as Angilas, who has risen from its prehistoric grave.
 This spike-covered beast resembles an Ankylosaurus.
-To distinguish new Godzilla from the dead one, this film was called “Gigantis, the Fire Monster” when it was released in the U.S. in 1959—later, the English title was changed to “Godzilla Raids Again.”
+Because the American distributor had little confidence in the Godzilla franchise, this film was called “Gigantis, the Fire Monster” when it was released in the U.S. in 1959—later, the English title was changed to “Godzilla Raids Again.”

 “Godzilla’s Counterattack” was the first in a long line of films where giant monsters battled other giant monsters, including Mothra, a giant moth; Gamera, a jet-propelled flying turtle; Barugon, an another enormous lizard; Ghidrah, an evil alien three-headed dragon; Ebirah, a evil gigantic shrimp; Dagora, a flying jellyfish; and Hedorah, a toxic sludge beast.
 Godzilla even took on King Kong in 1963’s “King Kong vs. Godzilla.”